chelsrosic/technical_assessment/README.md

 # technical_assessment
 A technical assessment solution from December 2019.
+Written in Python 3.7.